mhvis/whitelink/README.md

 People that want access to the server visit the web page of this tool where they enter the retrieved access code, after which their IP address is added to the firewall granting access to the service.

-The original purpose is for providing private Impostor and Crewlink server instances, with the following benefits for streamers:
+The purpose is for providing private Impostor and CrewLink server instances, with the following advantages:

-* Low ping and high availability, works even when the public Among Us or Crewlink servers are down.
+* Low ping and high availability, works even when the public Among Us or CrewLink servers are down.
 (Ping depends on geographical location of the server.)
-* No risk of leaking lobby codes, you can even set the lobby to public.
+* No risk of leaking lobby codes, as streamer you can even set the lobby to public.
-* No risk of leaking the Crewlink+Impostor server address.
+* No risk of leaking the CrewLink+Impostor server address.

 ## How does it work?